questdb/kafka-questdb-connector/kafka-questdb-connector-samples/confluent-docker-images/readme.md

 - The previous command will generate a lot of log messages.
 Eventually logging should cease.
 This means both Apache Kafka and QuestDB are running.
 - Go to http://localhost:8080/ui/clusters/kafka/connectors and click on the “Create Connector” button.
     ![screenshot of Kafka UI, with the Create Connector button highlighted](img/create.png)
-- The connector name should be QuestDB, use the following configuration and click at Submit:
+- The connector name should be 'questdb', use the following configuration and click at Submit:
     ```json
   {
     "connector.class": "io.questdb.kafka.QuestDBSinkConnector",